Team-Tea-Time/laravel-forum/readme.md

 To enable you to fully customise the package to your website, the package is integrated inside your application using two application level controllers.
 Run the command `php artisan forum:install` to auto-deploy the controllers in your app/controllers folder.
 (Please note that if a file with the same name allready exist, the command above will fail before overriding your files.)

+### Customise

 The very last step needed is to create some categories and subcategories into the forum_categories tables.
-The schema is straigh forward and you should be able to do that on your own using laravel seeds (TODO: give some examples)
+The schema is very basic and you should be able to do that on your own using laravel seeds (TODO: give some examples)

 Now you are ready to go, just load http://localhost/forum and you should see a brand new forum.